 You’ll always find a friendly ear at your local Slimming World group.
 A weekly meet-up with people who understand the challenges of weight loss can be a vital support – so much so that those who belong to a slimming group, alongside people who care and share their goals, are more likely to succeed than those who don’t.
 That’s well worth making time for.

 Kick back and relax

 If you love a relaxing read, you’ll find lots of slimming success stories on the blog, and even more on our exclusive member website.
-Aileen (@slimwithaileen) has got the right idea – she loves a cuppa (see our main pic at the top of this post) and a flick through Slimming World Magazine in front of a cosy fire.
-She says:
+Lauren (@laurens_sw_life) has got the right idea – she loves enjoying lunch in the sunshine and having a flick through Slimming World Magazine.

 What’s on your me-time to-do list this week?
 We’d love to know.
 Send us an email or share on social using #theSlimmingWorldblog.
 We hope that you’re doing something you enjoy – even if that’s nothing at all!